 Diagnosis is twofold, diagnose megaesophagus and the underlying cause.
 This may include:

-Xray of the esophagus and chest which may reveal an enlarged esophagus filled with gas, fluid or food, persistent right aortic arch, blockages, tumours and foreign body.
+Xray of the esophagus and chest: May reveal an enlarged esophagus filled with gas, fluid or food, persistent right aortic arch, blockages, tumours and foreign body.

-Barium contrast sudy is a test in which barium is swallowed by the cat and then a series of x-rays are performed to visualise the esophagus.
+Barium contrast study: A test in which barium is swallowed by the cat and then a series of x-rays are performed to visualise the esophagus.
 Barium is a radio-opaque, meaning that it shows up as bright white on x-rays making it easier for the veterinarian to visualise the esophagus.

-Esophagoscopy is a procedure in which an endoscope, which is a flexible, thin plastic tube with a lens at one end and a video camera at the other, is inserted into the mouth and used to examine the interior of esophagus as well as look for blockages, lesions, inflammation, tumours and foreign objects.
+Esophagoscopy: A procedure in which an endoscope, a flexible, thin plastic tube with a lens at one end and a video camera at the other, is inserted into the mouth and used to examine the interior of esophagus as well as look for blockages, lesions, inflammation, tumours and foreign objects.

-ACTH stimulation test: This test measures the ability of the adrenal glands to respond to a hormone known as adrenocorticotropic hormone (ACTH) which is made in the pituitary gland, travelling through the bloodstream to the adrenal glands where it stimulates the secretion of other hormones such as hydrocortisone from the cortex.
-The ACTH stimulation test measures levels of cortisol in the blood before and after an injection of synthetic ACTH. – See more at: http://www.cat-world.com.au/addisons-disease#sthash.ltJuLzcg.dpuf
+ACTH stimulation test: This test measures the ability of the adrenal glands to respond to the adrenocorticotropic hormone (ACTH).
+This hormone is made in the pituitary gland, and travels, through the bloodstream to the adrenal glands where it stimulates the secretion of other hormones such as hydrocortisone from the cortex.
+The ACTH stimulation test measures levels of cortisol in the blood before and after an injection of synthetic ACTH.

 For cats with megaesophagus which can’t be reversed by treatment, the aim is to prevent aspiration pneumonia and ensure adequate nutrition.
 This may include: